MarcoP91/deep-learning/README.md

 # Deep Learning repository

 Main repository for small deep learning projects. <br>
-Detalied description of the notebooks can be found in the subfolders.
+Detalied descriptions of the notebooks can be found in the subfolders.

 Library/tools used: